Battle of Waterloo: French capture of La Haye Sainte

 At approximately the same time as Ney's combined-arms assault on the centre-right of Wellington's line, rallied elements of D'Erlon's I Corps, spearheaded by the 13th Légère, renewed the attack on La Haye Sainte and this time were successful, partly because the King's German Legion's ammunition ran out.
 However, the Germans had held the centre of the battlefield for almost the entire day, and this had stalled the French advance.

 With La Haye Sainte captured, Ney then moved skirmishers and horse artillery up towards Wellington's centre.
 French artillery began to pulverise the infantry squares at short range with canister.
 The 30th and 73rd Regiments suffered such heavy losses that they had to combine to form a viable square.

 The possession of La Haye Sainte by the French was a very dangerous incident.
 It uncovered the very centre of the Anglo-allied army, and established the enemy within 60 yards of that centre.
 The French lost no time in taking advantage of this, by pushing forward infantry supported by guns, which enabled them to maintain a most destructive fire upon Alten's left and Kempt's right ...

 — Captain James Shaw, 43rd Foot, Chief of Staff 3rd Division.

 The success Napoleon needed to continue his offensive had occurred.
 Ney was on the verge of breaking the Anglo-allied centre.

 Along with this artillery fire a multitude of French tirailleurs occupied the dominant positions behind La Haye Sainte and poured an effective fire into the squares.
 The situation for the Anglo-allies was now so dire that the 33rd Regiment's colours and all of Halkett's brigade's colours were sent to the rear for safety, described by historian Alessandro Barbero as, "... a measure that was without precedent".

 Wellington, noticing the slackening of fire from La Haye Sainte, with his staff rode closer to it.
 French skirmishers appeared around the building and fired on the British command as it struggled to get away through the hedgerow along the road.
-The Prince of Orange then ordered a single battalion of the KGL, the Fifth, to recapture the farm despite the obvious presence of enemy cavalry.
+Alten then ordered a single battalion of the KGL, the Fifth, to recapture the farm despite the obvious presence of enemy cavalry.
 Their Colonel, Christian Friedrich Wilhelm von Ompteda obeyed and led the battalion down the slope, chasing off some French skirmishers until French cuirassiers fell on his open flank, killed him, destroyed his battalion and took its colour.

 A Dutch–Belgian cavalry regiment ordered to charge retreated from the field instead, fired on by their own infantry.
 Merlen's Light Cavalry Brigade charged the French artillery taking position near La Haye Sainte but were shot to pieces and the brigade fell apart.
 The Netherlands Cavalry Division, Wellington's last cavalry reserve behind the centre having lost half their strength was now useless and the French cavalry, despite its losses, were masters of the field, compelling the Anglo-allied infantry to remain in square.
 More and more French artillery was brought forward.